Double-Dill Homemade Tartar Sauce

 Before I talk about how easy it is to make this Double-Dill Homemade Tartar Sauce, how do you feel about tartar sauce?
 I’m sure some food snobs consider it to be a very boring and ordinary condiment, but I absolutely love tartar sauce and don’t think I’d ever pass it up in a restaurant if I was having some kind of mild-flavored fish.
 Unfortunately, most tartar sauce is a long way from being diet friendly for most any type of diet.

 But lately I’ve been really trying to eat more fish, which got me thinking about how much I love tartar sauce, so I decided to try to come up with a tasty diet-friendly tartar sauce recipe that didn’t have sugar and was loaded with flavor.
-It took a bit of experimenting, but this Ultra-Easy Double-Dill Diet Friendly Tartar Sauce recipe combines Greek Yogurt, mayo, dill weed, capers, and dill pickle relish, and it’s not only easy-to-make, it’s as delicious as any tartar sauce I’ve ever tasted.
-You can use full-fat or low-fat dairy, whichever fits with your way of eating, and this Double-Dill Diet-Friendly Tartar Sauce will go with most any kind of fish.
+It took a bit of experimenting, but this Double-Dill Homemade Tartar Sauce recipe combines Greek Yogurt, mayo, dill weed, capers, and dill pickle relish or chopped dill pickles, and it’s not only easy-to-make, it’s as delicious as any tartar sauce I’ve ever tasted.
+You can use full-fat or low-fat dairy, whichever fits with your way of eating, and this delicious homemade tartar sauce will go with most any kind of fish.

-I’m not kidding when I say that this delicious tartar sauce recipe might be a good reason to cook some fish, and here’s a collection of The BEST Low-Carb Fish and Seafood Recipes from Kalyn’s Kitchen to give you plenty of options!
+I’m not kidding when I say that this delicious tartar sauce recipe might be a good reason to cook some fish, and here’s a collection of Low-Carb Fish and Seafood Recipes to give you plenty of options!
 And if you like tartar sauce as much as I do, I bet you’ll love this recipe.